sajozsattila/mur2_editor/app/static/manual.md

 ### Quotation marks {#qm}

 Quotation marks have a variety of forms in different languages.
 In American writing, quotation marks are normally the double kind (the primary style).
 If quotation marks are used inside another pair of quotation marks, then single quotation marks are used.
 For example: "_Didn't she say 'I like red best' when I asked her about wine preferences?_" he asked his guests.
 At μr² we follow this marking style on the Markdown input.
-However, the rendered output is localised.
+However, the rendered output is localized.
 For example: in a Hungarian text the opening `"` will be rendered as: „ and the closing one as: ”.

 ### Editor frontend

-We are constantly working on Internationalization of the editor menu and other settings such as the label of the footnote in the preview.
+We are constantly working on the Internationalization of the editor menu and other settings such as the label of the footnote in the preview.
 But if we have missed something, please drop us an email and help us do better.

 ## Features for registered users {#fru}